Opportunity at National Oceanic and Atmospheric Administration (NOAA)

-Remote Sensing and Quantification of Subtidal Coastal and Marine Habitats Using Unoccupied Autonomous Systems
+Remote Sensing Photogrammetry of Coastal and Marine Habitats Using Unoccupied Autonomous Systems

 National Ocean Service, Center for Coastal Fisheries and Habitat Research